To

 The key is attached to the ring.

-As Part of an
+As part of an infinitive verb:

 To is used before a verb to create an infinitive form.